 MS-UK is a national charity formed in 1993.
-We are here for people affected by multiple sclerosis – that’s around 107,000 people in the UK and 2.3 million worldwide.
+We are here for people affected by multiple sclerosis (MS) – that’s around 130,000 people in the UK or one in 500, with about 130 people diagnosed every week on average.
+It is estimated that there are 2.3 million people living with MS worldwide.
 MS-UK is here for anyone affected by multiple sclerosis, to empower them to live healthier and happier lives by improving the understanding of MS and providing support where it is needed most.

 Meet our Trustees…